openstack-archive/cookbook-openstackclient/README.md

 # Description

-Installs the fog-openstack gem and offers Resources to use it.
+Installs the fog-openstack gem and offers LWRPs to use it.

 # Requirements

 - gem 'fog-openstack'
+- chef-client >= 12.8.1

 # Resources